TechWiser

 1. Learn How to Play Drums

-All these apps make playing drums sound easy.
-But you actually need to know the basics to be able to understand how everything works.
-Learn how to play drums, as the name suggests, teaches you to play drums via animations instead of letting you actually do it.
-The app gives you six genres like Rock, Jazz, Blues, Funk, Latin and Fusion to choose from.
-The tutorial UI is spread in two parts, one being the staff notation and the other being a real drum.
-After choosing the genre, you choose the difficulty level.
-After you choose the difficulty level, the app shows you the music being played on the drum via animation in real-time.
+You actually need to know the basics of drumming to be able to understand how everything works.
+Learn How to Play Drums, as the name suggests, teaches you to play drums via animations instead of letting you actually do it.
+The app gives you six genres like Rock, Jazz, Blues, Funk, Latin, and Fusion to choose from.
+Once you choose a genre and difficulty level, the app shows you the music being played on the drum via animation in real-time.

-Although it isn’t a drawback, I wish this app had better UI.
+Although not a drawback, I wish this app updates to a better UI.
 Also, if they could add a drum that can be played along with the staff notation, I’d gladly keep this app on my phone.
 Nonetheless, it’s a good app if you want to get into the head of a real drummer, but remember the key to getting better is always practice!

 • Great for visualizing a drummer play the song